astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 This Docker image is hosted on [Astronomer's Docker Registry](https://quay.io/repository/astronomer/ap-airflow?tab=tags) and allows you to run Airflow on Astronomer.
 Additionally, the image you include in your Dockerfile dictates the version of Airflow you'd like to run both when you're developing locally and pushing up to Astronomer Cloud.

-The Docker image you'll find by default in your Dockerfile is:
+The Docker image you'll find in your Dockerfile by default is:

 ```
 FROM quay.io/astronomer/ap-airflow:latest-onbuild
 ```

 This will install a Debian-based AC image for the latest version of Airflow we support.
-To specify a particular Airflow version, refer to the [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) guide and the the Customize your Image topic below.
+To specify a particular Airflow version, refer to [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) and the Customize your Image topic below.

 ### Example DAG